 Agricultural Hardiness Zones And Gardening Zones

-Q: Recently, you mentioned that some ornamental grasses were only hardy to zone 5 or zone 7.
-Does that mean they are hardy from gardening zones 1 through 5 or 1 through 7?
+Q: Recently, you mentioned that some ornamental grasses were only hardy to Zone 5 or Zone 7.
+Does that mean they are hardy from gardening Zones 1 through 5 or 1 through 7?

 A: I am sorry for the confusion.
 The lower the cold hardiness zone number, the colder the average winter temperature.
 The lower the cold hardiness gardening zone number, the hardier the plant is.

-If we start in warm climates, such as southern Florida (which is in cold hardiness zone 11, with its 40 F average winter temperature), then we may say that a plant is only hardy to gardening zones 4 or 5.
+If we start in warm climates, such as southern Florida (which is in cold hardiness Zone 11, with its 40°F average winter temperature), then we may say that a plant is only hardy to gardening Zones 4 or 5.

-For example, Zone 6, which averages 10 degrees below zero, may have had several winters during the 10 to 30 years of data collection during which the temperature went to minus 21 or minus 27 and several years where the coldest temperature only went to minus 4 degrees.
+For example, Zone 6, which averages 10° below zero, may have had several winters during the 10 to 30 years of data collection during which the temperature went to -21° or -27° and several years where the coldest temperature only went to -4°.
 But the overall average is still 10° below zero.

 So how should a hardiness zone map be used?
 Gardeners need to keep in mind that all cold hardiness zone maps only account for one factor in a plant’s environmental needs for growth and survival.

-Even though Seattle, Washington, Dallas, Texas, and Tallahassee, Florida, are all in cold hardiness zone 8, they have very different climates when you consider all the other weather factors.
+Even though Seattle, Washington, Dallas, Texas, and Tallahassee, Florida, are all in cold hardiness Zone 8, they have very different climates when you consider all the other weather factors.

 Plus, every individual landscape has small microclimatic differences.
 For instance, the flower beds in front of a south-facing brick wall maybe a cold hardiness gardening zone or two warmer than the flower beds in the shady north side of the same building, because they never get as cold.

-Unfortunately, there are no maps telling gardeners if they live in an area that is too wet, dry, sunny or shady or any other information aside from average temperatures.
+Unfortunately, there are no maps telling gardeners if they live in an area that is too wet, dry, sunny, or shady or any other information aside from average temperatures.
 The heat zone maps that have been produced in the past are even less reliable than the cold hardiness maps and are only useful in a general way.

 If you want to plant long-lifespan trees, shrubs, and perennials such as peonies, then consider that the cold hardiness map is only recording average lows and not extreme lows.
 You may want to get plants hardy to at least one zone colder than the map or plant catalog indicates, just so it can survive record-cold winter temperatures.